dwyl/Javascript-the-Good-Parts-notes/Notes-on-Javascript-the-Good-Parts.md

 * **All properties of an object are visible** (Javascript has no classes so there is no such thing as a 'private variable' which can only be seen within a class as per other languages)
 * When you use a _function_ to create your original object and the same with the object instances, you're essentially utilising Javascript functional scope to create private properties and methods
-The below is an example of how you would create an original object, the `name` and `saying` properties and now completely private and only accessible to the `get_name` and `says` method
+The below is an example of how you would create an original object, the `name` and `saying` properties are now completely private and only accessible to the `get_name` and `says` method

 ```javascript
 var mammal = function (spec) {